 The middle of the Photoshop home screen interface consists of all your “recent” files.

-The view of these files come in 2 flavors: Thumbnails and List
+The view of these files comes in 2 flavors: Thumbnails and List.

 Thumbnails are my preferred method since its easier to determine the exact file I want… by seeing it vs. reading a file name.

 Another advantage of the “thumbnail” vs. the “list” is the information provided below each thumbnail.
 You’ll find both the file name and how long ago you accessed the file.

 The list also provides this information and the actual file size.
 However, for me, without the thumbnail, I may end up choosing the wrong file.